Cedric Griffin

-Cedric Leonard Griffin (born November 11, 1982) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the Minnesota Vikings in the second round of the 2006 NFL Draft.
-He played college football at the University of Texas, where he was a stand-out performer on the 2005 national championship team.
+Cedric Leonard Griffin (born November 11, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Minnesota Vikings in the second round of the 2006 NFL draft.
+He played college football for the Texas Longhorns, where he was a stand-out performer on the 2005 national championship team.

-Early years
+Early life

 Griffin played football at Oliver Wendell Holmes High School in San Antonio, Texas under the direction of head coach David Sanchez.
 He was an All-State Class 5A defensive back in 2000, his senior season.
 He also played as a wide receiver and accumulated yards rushing and in kick-off and punt returns.
 As a cornerback, he made 26 tackles and seven interceptions.
 As a wide receiver, he caught eight passes for 202 yards, including two touchdowns.
 The same year, he rushed for 198 yards, made a 90-yard kickoff return and returned two punts for 95 yards against Taft High.
 Griffin played in the first ever U.S. Army All-American Bowl on December 30, 2000.
 In addition to football, he competed in track.
 While playing at Holmes High School, Griffin was a part of a State Semifinalist squad that fell one game short of the State Championship.
 Other standout athletes who played with Griffin on the Holmes football squad include Olympic Gold Medalist in 4 × 400 meter relay Darold Williamson, Robert Quiroga of the Arena Football League, standout defensive tackle at Baylor University Michael Gary, and Division II All-American quarterback from Texas Lutheran University Sean Salinas.

 College career

 After redshirting his freshman year, Griffin played in all 51 games over the next four years, including 44 games as a starter.
 He recorded 271 tackles (170 solo tackles), broke up 32 passes (ranking in the school's top 15 for pass deflections) and intercepted three others for 29 yards in interception return yards.
 In 2002, Griffin became the first UT player ever to return a blocked field goal for a touchdown, when he returned one 56 yards at Tulane University.

 As a junior, he was tabbed honorable mention All-Big 12 by the conference coaches for 2004.
 As a senior on UT's 2005 National Championship team, he was a key part of the UT pass defense that ranked eighth in the nation in yards allowed by game (172.0) and fourth in the nation in pass efficiency defense (96.7 rating).
-In Texas' 41-38 victory over USC for the National Championship Game, he made 8 tackles, including 6 solo tackles.
+In Texas' 41–38 victory over USC for the National Championship Game, he made 8 tackles, including 6 solo tackles.